Pelle Svensson

+Early life

+Svensson was born on 6 February 1943 in Sollefteå, Sweden, the son of homeowner Henry Svensson and Lydia Svensson.

+Career

 Wrestling career

 Svensson, who started his career in wrestling in 1955, competed for the clubs Sundsvalls AIK and Heby BK.
 He won the Swedish Championships for the first time in 1962, competing in the 100 kg class.
 He won the Swedish Championships for thirteen consecutive years until his retirement in 1974.
 He competed at the World Championships for the first time in 1963, ending up fourth.
 At the 1964 Summer Olympics held in Tokyo, Japan, Svensson won a silver medal in the light heavyweight class.
 He also won two gold medals at the European Championships in 1969 and 1970 and two gold medals at the World Championships in 1970 and 1971, as well as three bronze medals at the European Championships in 1966, 1967, and 1968.
 As a wrestler he was nicknamed Pelle Swing in Sweden.

 Svensson was chairman of the Swedish Wrestling Federation (Svenska Brottningsförbundet) from 1993 to 1998, and a member of the board of the International Federation of Associated Wrestling Styles (FILA) from 1990 to 2007.
 Svensson left his position as a member of the board of the FILA in protest of what he saw as a lack of willingness on the part of the FILA to fight corruption within the sport.